 “Each person riding a bicycle in Michigan upon a roadway has all of the rights and is subject to all of the duties applicable to the driver of a vehicle by this chapter, except as to special regulations in this article and except as to the provisions of this chapter which by their nature do not have application.”

+If you or someone you know was hit by a car door while riding bike in Michigan, and suffer injuries, you do have legal rights.
 Under Michigan law, a bicyclist injured in a Michigan car accident is entitled to have all medical expenses paid under the no-fault insurance laws if the injuries arose from an accident with a motor vehicle.
-Typically, the insurance company or the Michigan Assigned Claims Facility will pay these bills.
-The injured biker can receive these benefits even if he or she did not own a car or have a no-fault insurance policy.

 - 29000 Inkster Road